Sterling underpinned near 3-1/2 yr high vs struggling euro

 LONDON, July 6 Sterling headed towards its highest level against the euro in three and a half years on Friday as the single currency struggled after a European Central Bank rate cut the previous day.

-The UK currency's gains against the euro helped it advance against the dollar and offset some of the impact from the Bank of England's decision to inject more stimulus into the economy on Thursday.
-Most traders were wary of taking large positions ahead of U.S. non-farm payrolls data due at 1230 GMT.
+The pound slipped against the dollar after the Bank of England injected more stimulus into the UK economy on Thursday, although most traders were wary of taking fresh positions ahead of U.S. non-farm payrolls data due later in the session.

 In response to the stronger number, Goldman Sachs raised its forecast for the non-farm payrolls to a 125,000 gain from 75,000.
-Any disappointment could support speculation that the Federal Reserve will resort to more quantitative easing, a factor that could weigh on the dollar in the near term.
+Any disappointment could support speculation that the Federal Reserve will have to resort to more quantitative easing in coming months, a factor that will weigh on the dollar.

-The euro fell against sterling to 79.615 pence, - its lowest level in five weeks- and putting it very close to a low of 79.505 reached in mid-May, below which would mark its weakest since the aftermath of Lehman's collapse in 2008.
+The euro fell against sterling to 79.75 pence, putting it very close to a low of 79.505 reached in mid-May, below which would mark its weakest since the aftermath of the Lehman's collapse in 2008.

-On Friday, the euro was nursing heavy losses after falling sharply on Thursday following the ECB's decision to lower its refinance and deposit rates.
-The rate cuts may result in the euro vying with the dollar as the currency of choice for funding purchases of higher-yielding assets.
+On Friday, the euro was nursing heavy losses after having fallen sharply against other major currencies the day before.
+Analysts said the ECB decision to lower its refinance and the deposit rates may result in the euro vying with the dollar as the currency of choice for funding purchases of higher-yielding assets.

-"By cutting the deposit rate, the ECB has made the euro the funding currency of choice," said Ned Rumpeltin, G10 currency strategist at Standard Chartered Bank.

-"We see the euro staying under pressure against sterling and the dollar.
-But sterling/dollar will be dragged down along with euro/dollar as euro zone risks dominate."
+"The euro's fall against sterling is a reflection of the overall weakness in the single currency," said Peter Kinsella, currency strategist at Commerzbank.
+"We expect the euro to test the 79.50 low and could fall to 77.70 pence in the medium term."

-On Friday, sterling was marginally higher against the dollar, taking a breather after four straight days of losses.
-It was trading at $1.5545, with near-term support at its June 28 low of $1.5485.

-Still, it was on track for its biggest weekly loss since early June, hurt in part by the BoE's decision to opt for more additional stimulus and signs of further weakness in the UK manufacturing and services sectors.
+Sterling was subdued against the dollar, however, hovering just above recent lows at $1.5510.
+It has support at its June 28 low of $1.5485 but was on track for its biggest weekly losses since early June, hurt by the BOE's decision to opt for more additional stimulus.

-The BoE on Thursday increased asset purchases under its quantitative easing programme by 50 billion pounds over the next four months to aid the flagging economy.
+The BoE on Thursday increased asset purchases under its quantitative easing programme by 50 billion pounds in order to aid a flagging economy.
+The decision was announced just minutes before the ECB decision to lower rates.

-Analysts now expect the BoE to hold off on more money printing, at least until towards the end of the year.

-That could depress demand for UK government bonds as a recent rally in prices pauses.
+While more quantitative easing is usually seen by the market as negative for sterling, many analysts expect the pound to gain against the euro as worries about Europe's debt crisis offset looser UK monetary policy.

+Many also view the BoE's move to ease monetary policy as more proactive, in contrast to the ECB, on which pressure has been building to announce more stimulus to support a euro zone economy that is on the brink of a recession.

 * Graphic: Trade-weighted post EU vote http://tmsnrt.rs/2hwV9Hv (Updates story, adds new quote)